bagustris/nlp-python/reference.md

 Node
 : Virtual node between words,

+Vector space model
+: Vector represented both documents and query (from inverted index)

 Query
 : An index terms or combination of index term

+Query expansion
+: Automatic procedure to add related words to a query.
+E.g: Q=(car) --> Q=(car, automobile, auto, motorcar)

 Zipf's law
-Law about distribution of frequency of English words.
+: Law about distribution of frequency of English words.
 There are two ways to count words: type (how many types of word) and token (how many word apperas)